opengeospatial/HY_Features/section_1-6.md

 ## 6. Clauses not Containing Normative Material

-### 6.1 The abstract notion of the hydrology phenomenon
+### 6.1 The abstract idea of the hydrology phenomenon

 Processes that continuously deplete and replenish water resources cause or result in a wide range of phenomena that are the subject of monitoring, modeling and reporting in hydrology and related sciences.
 These distinctly named or otherwise uniquely identified real-world hydrologic phenomena are conceptualized and referred to as hydrologic features in this standard.
 This standard applies to data and data products that represent these hydrologically defined features.